Skip to main content

 • Increased RV systolic dysfunction

-The 2022 ESC/ERS Guidelines recommend that patients with unexplained exertional dyspnea, syncope, and/or signs of RV dysfunction should be assessed for suspected PH/PAH using transthoracic echocardiography with a confirmed diagnosis ultimately dependent on hemodynamic results obtained from RHC.4
+The 2022 ESC/ERS Treatment Guidelines recommend that patients with unexplained exertional dyspnea, syncope, and/or signs of RV dysfunction should be assessed for suspected PH/PAH using transthoracic echocardiography with a confirmed diagnosis ultimately dependent on hemodynamic results obtained from right heart cath.1

 • Confirm diagnosis of PAH